Seagate/cortx/doc/Tools.rst

    permitted to submit under a different license), as indicated in the file; or

-c.
-The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.
+-  The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.

-d.
-I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with
+-  I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with